EFWob/RetroRadio/README.md

    - extended touch input (i. e. to evaluate the position of a variable capacitor to switch presets accordingly).
 Also one additional line only)
    - TODO: led output.
 With PWM capability / blink pattern support
-   - TODO: the functionality of inputs can be extended to define reactions to double-click like events (or longpress)
+   - the functionality of inputs can be extended to define reactions to double-click like events (or longpress)
    - the capabilities of of the commands/preference settings have been extended to include (a limited) scripting 'programming language'.
 You can react on events (changing inputs or